stomp/stomp-spec/src/stomp-specification-1.2.md

 * use of the `content-type` header

-* mandatory support of the `STOMP` frame by servers
+* required support of the `STOMP` frame by servers

 * connection lingering